-I was trembling with all my being.
+I was trembling.
 My determination did not waver.
 One week later, I excitedly headed for the Pont des Arts.
 The Paris air had never seemed so charged with magnetic electricity, inexpressible possibilities, mad dreams.
 By the light of a streetlamp, on the almost deserted bridge, I saw a silhouette step forward and then turn toward me.
 I approached, hypnotized.
-And then…but Solal can tell it better than I can," I said, turning toward the front door.
+And then…but Sam can tell it better than I can," I said, turning toward the front door.

-Ten pairs of eyes imitated mine Like them, I held my breath.
+Ten pairs of eyes moved with mine.
+Like them, I held my breath.
 My eyes were riveted on the door.
 One second.
 Ten.
 One minute.
 The door did not open.
 Finally, the applause burst forth, uncertain at first and then resounding.